-Ever since I was little, I’ve had this incredibly competitive killer instinct where I could be put into any high pressure situation and I felt deep inside that “I got this.”
-When my elbow fell apart and I lost the main expression of that killer instinct, that deeply rooted competitive drive, something in me tamed.
+Ever since I was little, I’ve had this incredibly competitive instinct where I could be put into any high pressure situation and I felt deep inside that “I got this.”
+When my elbow fell apart and I lost the main expression of that instinct, that deeply rooted competitive drive, something in me tamed.
 It’s like I got put into a cage.

 The lion in the cage still has that instinct that it had out in the wild, but as long as it remains in the cage, it will travel the path of being a tamed beast.

 Throughout the years, I’ve been traveling down a path, for the most part, of uncovering things that have always existed in my life as a piece of me instead of building or tacking them on.
 I’ve discovered parts of myself in full that I had seen glimmers of in the past but never really saw them all the way through for what they were.

 As I continued on this journey, those glimmers turned to sparks and from time to time they would ignite into full blown forest fires.
 It’s not uncommon for things to be traveling along at a meandering pace (or what feels like it) in my life and then all of the sudden things are engulfed in flames – in a rather good way.

 What started to develop over the course of many years was the reemergence of belief and faith in my abilities.
 To be completely honest, the events of life piled up on me way back then and I did arrive at a time where I really did break.
 I slammed into rock-bottom so hard I bounced twice.
 It always surprises people to hear that the story before this story was written wasn’t always like this.
 It was chaos.
 Absolute chaos for a vast majority of my life.
 Internal tornados reigned supreme and tore everything up that got in their path.
 Not exactly the best way to be living.